Do You Experience Sharp Pain, Burning Sensation, or Seeing Red Blood When Pooping?

 Why Choose Early Treatment?

-Early treatment of an anal fissure is important to prevent it from becoming chronic, which can lead to more severe pain and complications.
-If left untreated, the fissure may not heal on its own and could require anal fissure surgery to fix.
 Simple steps, like adjusting your diet or using medications, can help early on, but for long-term relief, especially in chronic cases, seeking the help of a specialist is crucial.

 Dr. Nitish Jhawar, an expert in anal fissure treatment in Navi Mumbai, provides advanced care, including minimally invasive procedures like laser surgery and lateral internal sphincterotomy (LIS), which offer faster recovery and effective long-term results.
-Choosing early treatment can help you avoid unnecessary pain and more complex treatments down the road.

 What Causes Anal Fissures?

-Straining (constipation):
+Straining (constipation)

-Chronic diarrhoea:
+Chronic diarrhoea

-Anal trauma (childbirth, exams):
+Anal trauma (childbirth, exams)

-Inflammatory bowel conditions (e.g., Crohn’s):
+Inflammatory bowel conditions (e.g., Crohn’s)

 Risk Factors for Anal Fissure